aman190202/Best-of-CNN/README.md

-# Best-of-CNN
+# CNN Crash Course
-Implementing the top CNN Architectures from scratch
+Implementing, analyzing and comparing the best works on CNN as of now.
+## Papers to be read :
+1. AlexNet
+2. ZF Net
+3. VGG Net